effector/nextjs-legacy/README.md

 ## Server payload

-When the unit passed to `assignStart` is called, the object will be passed as a payload:
+When the unit passed to `withStart` is called, the object will be passed as a payload:

 - `req` : incoming request
 - `res` : serever response